ChickenProp/chickenprop.github.com/drafts/goalposts-are-shrouded-not-moving.md

 **Alice:** Any research showing that supplement helps?
 **Bob:** Yes, here's a trial.
 **Alice:** Anything not funded by the manufacturer?
-**Bob:** This one was funded independently.
+**Bob:** This one was funded by the NIH.
 **Alice:** Thanks, but it's n=12 and there's no control arm.
 **Bob:** ಠ_ಠ

 What Alice wants to know here is *should she believe* the supplement helps.
-Asking for research is a proxy for that, and the research Bob finds answers her proxy but not the real question.
+Asking for research is a proxy for that, and the research Bob finds answers her proxy but doesn't say much about the real question.

 This is probably frustrating for Bob!
 If he doesn't know why Alice is asking, or doesn't know why the things he finds don't help her, it might look to him a lot like she's moving the goalposts / fighting a rearguard retreat against the evidence.
 Like she's just looking for reasons to dismiss what he's bringing, so she doesn't have to change her mind.
 But it's an importantly different thing going on.